Poverty is no excuse for child trafficking — Gender Minister

 The Minister of Gender, Children and Social Protection (GCSP), Ms Otiko Afisa Djaba, has said poverty should not be a basis for child trafficking by parents in the country

-The minister was addressing parents and stakeholders at the national commemoration of World Day Against Trafficking in persons also known as ‘’Blue Day’’ at
+The minister was addressing parents and stakeholders at the national commemoration of World Day Against Trafficking in persons also known as ‘’Blue Day’’ at in the Ada West District of the Greater Accra Region.

 The day was marked on the theme: ‘’Together we end human trafficking towards achieving the sustainable development goals through collaborative effort.’’